ml-tooling/lazycluster/README.md

 > **Concept Definition:** *[RuntimeTask](./docs/runtimes.md#runtimetask-class)* <a name="task"></a>
 >
-> A `RuntimeTask` is a composition of multiple elemantary task steps, namely `send file`, `get file`, `run shell command`, `run python function`.
+> A `RuntimeTask` is a composition of multiple elemantary task steps, namely `send file`, `get file`, `run command` (shell), `run function` (python).
 A `RuntimeTask` can be executed on a remote host either by handing it over to a `Runtime` object or standalone by handing over a [fabric Connection](http://docs.fabfile.org/en/2.5/api/connection.html) object to the execute method of the `RuntimeTask`.
 Consequently, all invididual task steps are executed sequentially.
-Moreover, a `RuntimeTask` object captures the stdout of the remote execution as logs.
+Moreover, a `RuntimeTask` object captures the output (stdout/stderr) of the remote execution in its execution log.
 An example for a `RuntimeTask` could be to send a csv file to a `Runtime`, execute a python function that is transforming the csv file and finally get the file back.
 ---
 <br>

 ## Getting started